viveleroi/prism/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: 'Create a report to help us improve Prism'
+about: Create a report to help us improve Prism
-title: "[BUG] "
+title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

 **Describe the bug**